 Nick is the author of The Good Work Guide published in 2010 and What Kind of World Do We Want? published in 2015.

 Jane is a chartered psychologist, registered occupational psychologist and coach with 12 years consulting experience working across the public, private and third sector.
 She holds an MSc Occupational Psychology, Birkbeck College, University of London and a first class (Hons) degree in Psychology, University of Queensland.

 Jane has broad experience of evidenced based consulting projects in the areas of leadership development and coaching, organisational development and strategy, organisational culture, dignity and diversity at work, the physical working environment, team facilitation and employer of choice and employee engagement.
 Jane is an accredited coach (Association for Coaching) focusing on leadership development.

-Jane work in higher education includes working as part of Elementa Leadership's team to deliver successful strategic leadership development programmes for the University of Glasgow.
-She has worked with the University of Westminster, the University of Bristol and the Institute for Education in developing 'positive working environments'.
+Jane has worked as part of Elementa Leadership's team to deliver successful strategic leadership development programmes for the University of Glasgow and she has worked with the University of Westminster, the University of Bristol and the Institute for Education in developing 'positive working environments'.

 She has published research papers covering themes such as employee engagement, the psychological contract and employment relationships.

 Robin Sharpe (Policy and

 Robin holds an MSc in Public Policy (with Distinction) from the University of Bristol.
 He has been engaged in a range of research and writing roles as a part of Elementa Leadership's higher education client projects and takes a lead in co-ordinating management research commissioned by Elementa Leadership clients.